-In 1998, USDA's Economic Research Service (ERS) assumed sponsorship of the Census Bureau's annual CPS food security data collection for USDA.
 ERS and IQ Solutions (working under a contract awarded by ERS) analyzed the 1998 and 1999 data, applying and refining the procedures developed for USDA in the Abt and MPR research.
 These analyses found continuing stability of the measure in those 2 years (Cohen et al., 2002a).
-Research by ERS and FNS also developed measurement methods for assessing the food security of children (Nord and Bickel, 2002) and for measuring the food security of households during the 30 days prior to interview based on the CPS food security survey data available from 1995 to 2004 (Nord, 2002).
+Research by ERS and FNS also developed measurement methods for assessing the food security of children (Nord and Bickel, 2002) and for measuring the food security of households during the 30 days prior to interview based on the CPS food security survey data available from 1995 to 2004 (Nord, 2002).5

-In 2003-06, an expert panel convened by the Committee on National Statistics (CNSTAT) of the National Academies conducted a thorough review of the food security measurement methods.
+In 2003-06 an expert panel convened by the Committee on National Statistics (CNSTAT) of the National Academies conducted a thorough review of the food security measurement methods.
 USDA requested the review by CNSTAT to ensure that the measurement methods USDA uses to assess households' access-and lack of access-to adequate food and the language used to describe those conditions are conceptually and operationally sound and that they convey useful and relevant information to policy officials and the public.
 The panel convened by CNSTAT to conduct this study included economists, sociologists, nutritionists, statisticians, and other researchers.
 One of the central issues the CNSTAT panel addressed was whether the concepts and definitions underlying the measurement methods-especially the concept and definition of hunger and the relationship between hunger and food insecurity-were appropriate for the policy context in which food security statistics are used.

-The CNSTAT panel recommended that USDA continue to measure and monitor food insecurity regularly in a household survey, affirmed the appropriateness of the general methodology currently used to measure food insecurity, and suggested several ways in which the methodology might be refined (contingent on confirmatory research).
-Research on these issues is currently underway at ERS.
+The CNSTAT panel recommended that USDA continue to measure and monitor food insecurity regularly in a household survey, affirmed the